Lifestyle Changes to Manage Cataracts

 Although surgery is the only treatment that will cure a cataract, there are some measures that may help control some symptoms of cataracts.

-Some of these measures may help slow the progression, as well.
+Some of these measures may also help slow cataracts from developing.

-Wearing UVA and UVB blocking sunglasses can help reduce glare and bright sunlight that affects people with cataracts.
+Wear the glasses or contact lenses you have been prescribed.
+Or, you can try reading with a magnifying glass.
+Also, wearing ultraviolet (UV)A- and UVB-blocking sunglasses can help reduce glare and bright sunlight that affects people with cataracts.

-Wearing a hat can also protect your eyes from sunlight and fluorescent light.
+Wearing a hat can also protect your eyes from sunlight, glare, and fluorescent light.

 Avoiding fluorescent light can help reduce glare that causes vision difficulty for some people with cataracts.
-Standard bulbs or special lamps can help reduce glare indoors.
+Improve the lighting in your home and reduce glare by using brighter bulbs and special lamps.

 Some nutritional supplements, such as antioxidant multivitamins, may help slow the progression of cataracts.
 A daily multivitamin is good for your general health as well.
 Talk to you doctor about which nutritional supplements are appropriate for you.